Yashwant077/Bootstrap-web-page/README.md

 # Bootstrap-web-page
-Designed and Developed responsive website using HTML, CSS, and Bootstrap.
+Designed and Developed this responsive website using HTML, CSS, and Bootstrap.